 Many businesses find their data volumes increase rapidly and their workloads continuously evolve.
-As a result, database performance tuning has become a crucial part of maximizing system performance and resource use, to ensure the system is operating at peak efficiency.
+As a result, database performance tuning has become crucial to maximizing system performance and resource use to ensure the system is operating at peak efficiency.

-Database tuning and optimization requires extensive expertise, an understanding of execution plans, and the ability to write SQL.
-It’s also highly time-consuming, because there’s likely to be a vast number of SQL statements to fine tune.
-Once you’ve determined which statements need tuning, you then face the challenge of refining your tuning approach to suit each one.
+Database tuning and optimization require extensive expertise, an understanding of execution plans, and the ability to write SQL.
+It’s also highly time-consuming because there will likely be many SQL statements to fine-tune.
+Once you’ve determined which statements need tuning, you face the challenge of refining your tuning approach to suit each one.

 Database optimization can help you identify bottlenecks, eliminate the guesswork associated with tuning queries, and target insufficient processes.
-To help you achieve your database optimization goals, I’ve compiled this guide to MySQL.
+I’ve compiled this guide to MySQL to help you achieve your database optimization goals.
 Optimize database performance and solve MySQL problems with these best practices and tools.
-For those who don’t have time to read the full guide, I recommend two high-quality MySQL optimize DB performance tools: SolarWinds® Database Performance Analyzer (DPA) and SolarWinds Database Performance Monitor (DPM).
+For those who don’t have time to read the full guide, I recommend a high-quality MySQL-optimized DB performance tool like SolarWinds Database Performance Analyzer or SolarWinds Database Observability.

-To gain a robust understanding of how your server functions, you must first profile the server’s workload.
+You must first profile the server’s workload to gain a robust understanding of how your server functions.
 This can reveal which queries are the most expensive, so they can be identified for further tuning efforts.
-Remember, time is the most important metric, because when a query is issued against the server, completion speed should be considered a priority.
+Remember, time is the most important metric because completion speed should be considered a priority when a query is issued against the server.

 Certain tools can assist you with profiling your workload by capturing queries the server executes and returning a table of tasks.
 The table is usually sorted by response time, in decreasing order, giving you instant visibility into the most time-consuming and expensive tasks.
-Tools profiling your workload can group queries of a similar nature together, letting you view fast queries executed numerous times, and slow queries.
+Tools profiling your workload can group queries of a similar nature, letting you view fast queries executed numerous times and slow queries.

-Every database server relies on four key resources, which are critical to its functionality.
+Every database server relies on four key resources critical to its functionality:

 Hardware is extremely important.
-All the tuning in the world won’t make up for bad hardware, so it’s fundamental you choose high-performing components right from the start.
+All the tuning in the world won’t make up for bad hardware, so choosing high-performing components from the start is fundamental.
 Many businesses choose servers with rapid CPUs and disks but without memory capacity.
 Adding memory can be a low-cost way of maximizing performance, especially on disk-bound workloads.
-While this might sound counterintuitive, disks are often overwhelmed because there isn’t enough memory available to hold the server’s working set of data.
+While this might sound counterintuitive, disks are often overwhelmed because there isn’t enough memory to hold the server’s working data set.

-MySQL is likely to perform well with a rapid CPU, because each query runs in an individual thread and cannot be parallelized across CPUs.
-When you’re performing troubleshooting processes, check the use and performance of all four resources: CPU, disk, memory, and network.
-Carefully consider whether they’re performing poorly, or whether they’re simply overloaded.
+MySQL will likely perform well with a rapid CPU because each query runs in an individual thread and cannot be parallelized across CPUs.
+When performing troubleshooting processes, check the use and performance of all four resources: CPU, disk, memory, and network.
+Carefully consider whether they’re performing poorly or whether they’re simply overloaded.
 This is a crucial distinction.
 Knowing the difference can help you rectify performance issues more quickly.

-Data collection and analysis is an important part of rectifying database performance issues.
-Before you begin the MySQL optimize database process, you should establish a rough idea of how much time the process will take.
+HData collection and analysis is an important part of rectifying database performance issues.
+Before you begin the MySQL-optimized database process, you should establish a rough idea of how much time the process will take.
 It’s also useful to gain an understanding of how long a query should run.
-This could be a single second, 15 minutes, or even a full hour.
+This could be a second, 15 minutes, or even a full hour.

-At this stage, it’s recommended you gather the necessary baseline metrics.
+At this stage, gather the necessary baseline metrics.
 This should include rows examined and rows sent.
-In addition, you should note how long the query currently takes to run.
-Ensure you’ve collected wait and thread states—such as sending data, calculating statistics, system blocks, and writing to the network—before moving on to the optimization process.
-These wait states can give you valuable insight into where you should be focusing your optimization efforts.
+Note how long the query currently takes to run.
+Ensure you’ve collected wait and thread states—such as sending data, calculating statistics, detecting system blocks, and writing to the network—before moving on to the optimization process.
+These wait states can give you valuable insight into where you should focus your optimization efforts.

-Creating an execution plan is a critical aspect of your MySQL optimize database mission, because it contributes to the creation of a roadmap for overall query performance.
+Creating an execution plan is a critical aspect of your MySQL-optimized database mission because it contributes to the creation of a roadmap for overall query performance.
 MySQL provides you with multiple ways of selecting an execution plan, along with simple navigational structures for examining the query.
-You can view a tabular version of the plan by using EXPLAIN, EXPLAIN EXTENDED, or the optimizer trace.
+You can view a tabular version of the plan by using explain, explain extended, or the optimizer trace.

-Alternatively, you can access a graphical view of the plan, and gain a clear understanding of which steps are the costliest, by using MySQL Workbench.
+Alternatively, you can access a graphical view of the plan and clearly understand which steps are the costliest by using MySQL Workbench.
 These execution plans provide steps from top to bottom, table names, key length, select type, potential keys to target, reference, and number of rows to read.
-Moreover, extra columns can give you insight into how data will be accessed, sorted, and filtered.
+Extra columns can also give you insight into how data will be accessed, sorted, and filtered.

 Once you’ve curated the metrics and analyzed your execution plan, you’ll need to review the query table and index information.
 This review will inform your optimization approach.

 First, take the time to gain an understanding of table size and location.
 It’s also useful, at this stage, to review the constraints and keys to help you understand how the tables are related.
-Column size and makeup, especially when the “where” clause is in use, should also be considered.
+Column size and makeup should also be considered, especially when the “where” clause is in use.

-To view table size, you can input the following statement into the command line: mysqlshow –status <dbname>.
-The show index from <table_name> statement is also helpful, because it’ll allow you to check the indices and their relative cardinality.
+To view table size, input the following statement into the command line: mysqlshow –status <dbname>.
+The show index from <table_name> statement is also helpful because it’ll allow you to check the indices and their relative cardinality.
 This insight can drive your execution plan.